ENG-EDISON/Google-Appscripts/README.md

 # Google-Appscripts
-This repository has very important App scripts to manipulate data in in google sheets
+This repository has very important App scripts to manipulate data in google sheets

 onEdit(e) - runs when a user changes a value in a spreadsheet.